Hands-on tutorials: Enhanced sampling methods using GROMACS

 Software requirements

-The course mainly relies on [GROMACS](https://www.gromacs.org/) for running the simulations and Python for data analysis.
-Some chapters require MPI-enabled GROMACS for parallel computing or [PLUMED](https://www.plumed.org/) for specific enhanced sampling functionalities.
-To minimize the complexity of setting up the environment for the course, we have designed the tutorials to be run on [Binder](https://mybinder.org/), a cloud-based platform that allows you to run Jupyter notebooks without installing any software.
+The course mainly relies on GROMACS for running the simulations in the hands-on tutorials, and Python for data analysis.
+Some chapters require MPI-enabled GROMACS for parallel computing or PLUMED for specific enhanced sampling functionalities.
+To minimize the complexity of setting up the environment for the course, we have designed the tutorials to be run on Binder, a cloud-based platform that allows you to run Jupyter notebooks without installing any software.
 For now, all tutorials on Binder use MPI-enabled GROMACS 2021.4 patched with PLUMED 2.8.0.

 ChapterTopicMPI-enabled GROMACS required?PLUMED required?